 Dr Jessica Wild, from Research in Practice, speaks to Ali about her experiences as a woman parenting her children while experiencing domestic abuse from her partner, and about her involvement with children’s social care.
-In this third episode, Ali discusses what good social work can look like and ideas for new ways of working.
+In this second episode, Ali discusses what good social work can look like and ideas for new ways of working.

-- The complex process of leaving a relationship with an abusive person – why people can’t ‘just’ leave.
+- The complexities of being in a relationship with an abusive person – why people can’t ‘just’ leave.

 Questions for reflection

 Ali has compiled the following reflective questions to facilitate conversation and develop practice:

 - What measures are included in any plans, which relate to the person causing harm?